memanish008/Speech_recognition_Korsel/README.md

 # Speech Recognition on Kørsel

-This repository contains the source code and models used for the speech recognition implemented on a Korsel robot.
+This repository contains the source code and models used for the speech recognition implemented on a Kørsel robot.

 ![Kørsel Robot](./gif/Kørsel_driving.gif)